Welcome to Chapel Hill Christian School (CHCS). Our mission statement states that

 The faculty and staff members of CHCS are required by Georgia state law to report any suspicion or evidence of child abuse.

 Parent Communication and Involvement:

-CHCS asks all families to establish a parent account in our RenWeb School Management System.
+CHCS requires all families to establish a parent account in our RenWeb SIS/Facts System.
 Daily communications, discipline notices, and grades are sent home via RenWeb.
 Parents are responsible for keeping their child’s records current, reflecting any changes in their work or home addresses or phone numbers, or the child’s physician, health status, etc.

 Special Event Days